-Rule 8009-1 RECORD ON APPEAL - Amended December 1, 2014
+Rule 8009-1 RECORD ON APPEAL - Amended December 1, 2017

 - (a) Furnishing and Transmitting Record on Appeal.
-Except as provided in subdivision (b) of this rule, a party filing a designation of items to be included in a record on appeal shall cause to be filed on the CM/ECF system, unless previously filed, a copy of each item designated and attached to the designation. - (b) Documents of Unusual Bulk or Weight and Physical Exhibits.
+Except as provided in subdivision (b) of this rule, a party filing a designation of items to be included in a record on appeal must attach to the designation a copy of each designated item that does not appear on the Court docket and file it on the CM/ECF system. - (b) Documents of Unusual Bulk or Weight and Physical Exhibits.
 Documents of unusual bulk or weight and physical exhibits shall remain in the custody of the attorney producing them, who shall permit their inspection by any party for the purpose of preparing the record on appeal and who shall be charged with the responsibility for their safekeeping and transportation to the appellate court.